 Enrollment Status Minimum per Quarter Minimum per Year

 Full-Time 12 36

 3/4 Time 9 27

 1/2 Time 6 18

-Less than 1/2 Time all credits attempted all credits attepted
+Less than 1/2 Time all credits attempted all credits attempted

-This enrollment status applies to the Federal Pell Grant Program only.

-Stafford Loan borrowers who drop below half-time enrollment status at any time will have their remaining loan canceled.
-They will need to re-apply for the following quarters if additional loan funds are desired.

-Alaska State Loan borrowers must successfully complete 12 credits per quarter.

-Incompletes, withdrawals, failed classes and audits do not count as complete, earned credits.
+- · Half-time status is applicable for the Federal Pell Grant Program only. - Direct Stafford Loan borrowers who drop below half-time enrollment status at any time will have their remaining loan canceled.
+They will need to re-apply for the following quarters if additional loan funds are desired. - Alaska State Loan borrowers must successfully complete 12 credits per quarter. - Incompletes, withdrawals, failed classes and audits do not count as complete, earned credits.